 Prep the furniture

 Remove all of the doors and hardware using a screwdriver.
 I decided that I didn’t want the doors on top at all, so I removed them and then used a Sawzall to cut the two vertical boards that the doors were attached to.
 I pulled out the boards but was left with holes where the boards were and where the hinges were screwed in.
 I followed the directions on the Elmer’s wood-filler to patch the holes and then sanded them smooth.
-If you are planning on changing the hardware you made need to patch the old hardware holes too.
+If you are planning on changing the hardware you may need to patch the old hardware holes too.
 The wood filler is also great to fix large scratches and dings.

 Use the medium-grit sanding block to rough up all surfaces you are going to paint.
-I didn’t paint inside of the cabinet bottoms; it’s a personal preference.
+I didn’t paint the inside of the cabinet bottoms; it’s a personal preference.
 You aren’t really sanding, you are just lightly scratching the surface to give the primer a better finish to adhere to.
 I just quickly went over the entire piece, which only took me 15 minutes.
 Remove all of the dust completely before moving on.

 Using Zinsser Cover Stain oil-based primer is the key here.
-It’s the only primer any of the big-timers use and I have to second that it worked great.
+It’s the only primer any of the big-timers use and I have to agree that it worked great.
 It’s the key for painting without sanding and for painting laminate furniture.
 At around $20 for the gallon, it’s well worth the time you save on sanding.
 It is oil-based, so you will need paint thinner or mineral spirits to clean your brush.
 And be warned – this stuff is not low-VOC.
 Holy stink; I had all of the windows and door open as well as a fan blowing air out the window.
 I opted for two coats of primer because two is better than one in this case.

 Even though the primer is oil-based, you can use whatever paint you want.
 Most people suggested using an acrylic water-based paint.
 I had lots of white paint left over from painting the ceilings of our remodel, so I used that.
 The sheen of the paint doesn’t really matter because you are going to cover it anyhow.
 I added the Floetrol paint conditioner to the paint which is meant to help reduce brush marks.
 Just follow the instructions on the bottle.
 Again, I did two coats of paint.
 Allow the paint to dry for 24 hours before moving on to the polyurethane.